The V8 Javascript Engine

 Inline Cache

 This is where the magic happens.
-Since we now have some type information that we can use to our advantage.
+Since we now have some type of information that we can use to our advantage.
 The Ignition interpreter usually compiles the function to bytecode.
 It also serves some profiling data on how often the function is called.
 If considered a “hot” function, this information can be used by the JIT compiler to generate highly optimized machine code for the function.

 This code would obviously run much faster on the CPU and give us better performance as a whole.
 Genius!

-For the more curious bunch, flags like --print-bytecode and --print-opt-code will print out the generated code for a Javascript file.
+will print out the generated code for a Javascript file.
 Generating the optimized code does however require that the engine deem the function optimization worthy, for which I simply called the function a million times :).

 Bytecode